Grammar

 • He can speak three languages fluently.

-Read more about: Verb: Definition, Types, and Helpful Examples
+Read more about: Verb Definition Types and Examples

 3. Adjective Phrase